 2.7.
 Antibacterial assay

 Staphylococcus aureus (S. aureus, ATCC 25923) was cultivated in a beef extract-peptone (BEP) medium.
-After an overnight culture at 37℃, the bacterial suspension was adjusted to a concentration of 105 CFU/ml for the antibacterial assay.
-Ti discs were put into sterilized 24-well plates filled with bacterial suspension (1 ml per well) and cultured at 37℃ in an incubator containing 5% CO2.
-At different intervals (1, 3, 5, 7 and 14 days), the bacterial suspension was sampled and the viable planktonic bacteria were counted using serial dilutions and the spread plate method.
-Next, the Ti discs were taken out, gently rinsed with PBS to eliminate non-attached bacteria and then underwent ultrasonic treatment at 40W for 5 min in a new 24-well plate filled with 1 ml of BEP per well, followed by sampling the bacterial suspension to count the viable bacteria adhered on the Ti discs.
-During the incubation period, the former medium was replaced by new culture medium inoculated with bacteria every day.
+After an overnight culture at 37°C, the bacterial suspension was adjusted to a concentration of 105 CFU/ml for the antibacterial assay.
+Ti discs were put into sterilized 24-well plates filled with a bacterial suspension (1 ml per well) and cultured at 37°C in an incubator containing 5% CO2.
+At different intervals (1, 3, 5, 7 and 14 days), the bacterial suspension was sampled, and the viable planktonic bacteria were counted using serial dilutions and the spread plate method.
+Next, the Ti discs were taken out, gently rinsed with PBS to eliminate non-attached bacteria and then underwent ultrasonic treatment at 40 W for 5 min in a new 24-well plate filled with 1 ml of BEP per well, followed by sampling the bacterial suspension to count the viable bacteria adhered to the Ti discs.
+During the incubation period, the former medium was replaced by a new culture medium inoculated with bacteria every day.

-The antibacterial rates of samples against planktonic bacteria and adhered bacteria were determined by the following formula: R= (B-A)/B×100%.
-Meanwhile, A is the number of viable bacteria in the culture medium with a modified/pristine Ti disc or on a modified Ti disc; B is the number of viable bacteria in the culture medium without Ti disc or on a pristine Ti disc.
+The antibacterial activity rates of samples against planktonic bacteria and adhered bacteria were determined by the following formula: R= (B-A)/B×100%.
+A is the number of viable bacteria in the culture medium with a modified/pristine Ti disc or on a modified Ti disc.
+B is the number of viable bacteria in the culture medium without a Ti disc or on a pristine Ti disc.

-The fluorescence staining was used to characterize the viability of adherent bacteria on the samples.
-S. aureus was seeded on the surfaces of Ti discs in a 24-well plate as with incubation for period of 7 days, as previously described.
-The bacteria medium was refreshed daily and after 7 days the samples were rinsed with PBS to remove non-adherent bacteria.
-Then the bacterial cells were stained by acridine orange and ethidium bromide for 15 min in dark before observed by confocal laser scanning microscopy (CLSM) (TCS SP5, Leica, Germany).
+Fluorescence staining was used to characterize the viability of adherent bacteria on the samples.
+S. aureus was seeded on the surfaces of the Ti discs in a 24-well plate, as with the incubation, for 7 days, as previously described.
+The bacterial medium was refreshed daily, and after 7 days, the samples were rinsed with PBS to remove non-adherent bacteria.
+Then, the bacterial cells were stained with acridine orange and ethidium bromide for 15 min in the dark before observation by confocal laser scanning microscopy (CLSM) (TCS SP5, Leica, Germany).

 2.8.
 Cell culture

 MC3T3-E1 murine preosteoblasts (Type Culture Collection of the Chinese Academy of Sciences, Shanghai, China) were used for cytotoxicity tests.
-The cells were cultured in DMEM medium (Gibco, Carlsbad, CA) containing 10% fetal bovine serum (FBS) (Gibco) and 3% penicillin/streptomycin (Gibco) at 37℃ in a humidified atmosphere of 5% CO2.
+Cells were cultured in DMEM medium (Gibco, Carlsbad, CA) containing 10% fetal bovine serum (FBS) (Gibco) and 3% penicillin/streptomycin (Gibco) at 37°C in a humidified atmosphere of 5% CO2.

 2.9.
 Lactate dehydrogenase activity assay

-The cytotoxicity of AgNP to MC3T3 cells can be assessed by the activity of lactate dehydrogenase (LDH, Sigma-Aldrich) in the culture media released by the cells.
-After incubation for 1day and 4 days, the culture media were sampled and centrifuged, then the supernatant was used for the LDH activity assay.
-The LDH activity was determined by the absorbance value of optical density (OD) at 450 nm wavelength according to the manufacturer’s instructions.
+The cytotoxicity of AgNP to MC3T3 cells can be assessed by the activity of lactate dehydrogenase (LDH, Sigma-Aldrich) released by the cells in the culture media.
+After incubation for 1 and 4 days, the culture media were sampled and centrifuged, and then, the supernatant was used for the LDH activity assay.
+LDH activity was determined by the absorbance value of optical density (OD) at a 450-nm wavelength according to the manufacturer’s instructions.

 2.10.
 Alkaline phosphatase activity

-One ml of MC3T3 cells suspension was seeded on each specimen in a 24-well plate at a density of 1×105 cells per well.
+One milliliter of the MC3T3 cell suspension was seeded on each specimen in a 24-well plate at a density of 1×105 cells per well.
 The cells were cultured for 7 days, then washed with PBS and lysed in 0.1 vol% Triton X-100 through the standard freeze-thaw cycles.
 The alkaline phosphatase (ALP) activity in the cell suspension was determined by the absorbance value at 520 nm.
-The ALP activity was normalized to the total protein content which was analyzed by the MicroBCA protein assay kit.
+The ALP activity was normalized to the total protein content, which was analyzed by the MicroBCA protein assay kit.

 2.11.
 Cell viability assay